dhiway/cord-subql/README.md

 Finally, you should see a GraphQL playground is showing in the explorer and the schemas that ready to query.

-For the `subql-starter` project, you can try to query with the following code to get a taste of how it works.
+For the `cord-subql` project, you can try to query with the following code to get a taste of how it works.

+### TODO: fix the query with the right commands once ready

 ```graphql
 {